Football Nonsense

 🚂 BY TRAIN – The Recommended Choice

-Why Trains Work: Sheffield station is on the Midland Main Line, with excellent connections across the country.
+Why Trains Work: Sheffield station is on the Midland Main Line with excellent connections from all over the country.
 The stadium is only 1 mile from the station – a pleasant 20-25 minute walk through the city centre, or a short tram/taxi ride.
-This is one of the easiest away days to reach using public transport.
+This is one of the easiest away days for public transport!

 Journey Times to Sheffield Station: